-If you are having a tendon repair, you might have a hip brace on for six weeks after surgery.
+If you are having a labrum repair, you might have on a hip brace on for four to six weeks after surgery.
 Your weight-bearing will be adjusted in accordance with the procedure you had performed.
+You may be asked by Dr. Cancienne to protect your weight-bearing for 2 to 4 weeks.
 Remember that you will likely be on some mild narcotic pain medications postoperatively and these should be discontinued before you return to work or drive.
 Please note that adjustments may need to be made at work accordingly.
 Simple adjustments such as a second chair to put your surgical leg on, using an active cold/compression therapy wrap, and other "comfort items" can make a significant difference.
 Cold therapy is highly effective at reducing pain.
-It is reasonable to return to work safely when you feel like you can do so, if you are compliant with the brace recommendations and weight-bearing restrictions provided to you by Dr. Cancienne after surgery.
+It is reasonable to return to work safely when you feel like you can do so, as long as you are compliant with the brace recommendations and weight-bearing restrictions provided to you by Dr. Chahla after surgery.

+Although hip arthroscopy is done in a minimally invasive fashion, there is a lot of work that was done in your hip.
+You are then only going to be limited by your own soreness, stiffness, and discomfort.
+It is beneficial to change positions often after hip arthroscopy.
 Alternate sitting, reclining and lying down as much as you can tolerate.
 We recommend you get moving once every 30 minutes to prevent stiffness.
 Do not stay in a seated position for longer than 30 minutes.
 If you need a work note to get up from your desk, please let us know and we can send it to your employer.
 Spend 2 to 3 hours per day on your stomach (you can take the brace off for this) to help keep the hip straight.
 Laying around too much will make you stiff, so try to move around your home as you can tolerate.
 Perform ankle pumps (like pushing the gas pedal) and elevate the legs to help prevent blood clots.